hbk91/2021StudyNotes/Series79_Prep.md

 #### **147A: Updated 2016 Rule**

 1. Businesses can be incorporated anywhere.
-Now Principal place of business counts.
+Now only Principal place of business counts.
 2. Allows general solicitation, which original 147 doesn't allow.
 3. Rest everything same as 147